snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

    :align: center

    An example of scatterplots for a function exhibiting nonmonotonic, nonlinear relationships, and interactions.
+Since :math:`X_3` exhibits little to no trend, it may not be an influential parameter.

 Unlike quantitative sensitivity metrics, scatterplots:

-- Don'T provide a scalar measure of importance or ranking
+- Don't provide a scalar measure of importance or ranking
 - Are conditional on the sampled input space
 - Require interpretation